Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

     }
 ```

-For example, `QuerySchool` has a foreign key to the `Documents` table with a row per School document.
+For example, `QueryStudent` has a foreign key to the `Documents` table with a row per Student document.
 Because
 the query tables include the `Documents` partition key, query tables act as a cross-partition index on the
 Documents table while avoiding the downsides of an actual cross-partition index.
 For this reason, "Get All"
 queries will use these tables as well.